wilson0x4d/punit/README.md

 ### Syntax Help

-There are more options available, passing a `--help` argument will print help test:
+There are more options available, passing a `--help` argument will print help text:

 ```bash
 python3 -m punit --help